core-api/core-api/docs/specification/encoding.md

 The action value of the Link SHOULD be include in a `data-action` attribute.

-The inplace value of the Link SHOULD be include in a `data-inplace` attribute.
+The transform value of the Link SHOULD be include in a `data-transform` attribute.

 The fields for the Link SHOULD be included in a `data-fields` attribute, which should be a whitespace separated list of the field names.